nbrisbois/Animator/README.md

 Main function can be used to demonstrate how our program works.
 It can also be used for testing purposes

+### SVG View
+Scalable Vector Graphics or SVG is an Extensible Markup Language-based vector image format for two-dimensional graphics.
+The SVG view a part of this assignment is used to create an SVG file or output SVG syntax from which an AnimationModel can be visualized.

+The view is currently created by taking in a Model, a file name, and a speed.
+- The model: represents the instance of AnimationModel that will be used to generate the SVG text
+- The fileName: will be used for storing the svg text to a file.
+If empty, generated svg is sent to System.out
+- The speed: the speed in which the animation will play.
+This is used when determining durations and start ticks for animations

+(Disclaimer: Once a controller is implemented, this structure will change)

+For this assignment, the SVG native function 'animate' was used to handle shape Translations in the x and y axis, shape transformations regarding width and height, and changes in color.
+An Example of an SVG animate command is as follows:

+" animate attributeType="xml" attributeName="<attribute_being_changed>" dur="<animation_duration>" from="<start_of_animation>" to="<end_of_animation>" fill="color" ""

+You can run an SVG file in any Browser that supports them.
+Most modern browsers do.

 ---

 # Excellence